wildmountainfarms/solarthing/README.md

 ```
 mvn clean compile assembly:single
 ```
-Move the jar to the root folder and name the jar `SolarThing.jar`
+Move the jar to the root folder and name the jar `solarthing.jar`

 ### What the database structure looks like